 If you plan on using your cell phone on this trip, please check with your wireless provider to see if your phone and service will work in your destination country.
 Ask for “international roaming” to be activated on your phone.

 If your phone can connect to Wi-Fi, you may be able to make voice and video calls free of charge.
 Please contact your cell phone provider for further details.
 Another option when you have access to Wi-Fi is to use smartphone apps like Skype, WhatsApp or Viber to send text messages and make voice or video calls.
 Many smartphones, tablets and laptops come with one of these apps pre-installed or you can download for free.
+If bringing a laptop or tablet, get a good dustcover to protect it at all times.

 Make sure if you do NOT want to use your cell phone for calling that you turn off your cellular data.
 Keep it in airplane mode.
 This will decrease battery usage as well.
 You could incur huge charges if you are not on Wi-Fi.
 You can still use it for photos, ebird and everything else not requiring cell reception.

 Your hotel and lodges provide Wi-Fi at least in their common areas.
+Although it is generally a reliable service, it can be affected by adverse weather conditions due to the remote location.

 Please refrain from taking or making cell phone calls in the vehicles when traveling with other passengers, unless there appears to be an emergency; this disrupts other guests.
 Plan on cell phone call use on your own time.